veganista/spectre-scss/README.md

-# Spectre.css
+# SCSS Spectre.css

-### SCSS Version

-This is a fork of the current Spectre.css framework, modified to use SCSS rather than LESS precompilation.
-I have kept the original LESS `src/` folder to allow future updates and merges to be simpler, but the SCSS is located in the `scss/` subfolder.
+This is a fork of the current Spectre.css framework, modified to use **SCSS** rather than **LESS** precompilation.
+I have kept the original LESS `src/` folder to allow future updates and merges to be simpler, but the SCSS is located in the `scss/` sub-folder.
 The `package.json` and `gulpfile.js` have been modified to compile the SCSS version rather than the LESS version.

+The `docs/dist` folder is actually using the version of Spectre.css compiled with SCSS via Gulp and is used for testing and to ensure parity between LESS and SCSS versions.

 ### Overview